k-olya/ski/README.md

 # react-three/fiber + redux + typescript

-Create amazing 3d web apps and games with this
+Create amazing 3d web apps and games with this.

+Also includes [tailwind](https://tailwindcss.com) and a tiny math/transition library.

 ## scripts